AIBIAlab/AIBIAlab.github.io/README.md

 - [HTML Text mining for YOGA](https://aibialab.github.io/HTMLTM_Yoga)

+## BioinfoWiki
+- [BioinfoWiki](https://bioinfowiki.notion.site/) is an AIBIA laboratory project to disseminate bioinformatics concepts and tools.
+Available only in Portuguese for now.

 ## Citation and References

 Visit the [page](https://aibialab.github.io/citation) for a list of studies related to the group.